isomerpages/govtech-stp/pages/FAQ.md

 #### 1. Which travellers are required to do a pre-departure COVID-19 test?

-Non-fully vaccinated travellers aged 13 and above born before 2010 (i.e. above 13 years old) are required to do a pre-departure COVID-19 Polymerase Chain Reaction (PCR) test or Antigen Rapid Test within two days before departing for Singapore.
+Non-fully vaccinated travellers born in or before 2009 (i.e. 13 years old and above by year of birth) are required to do a pre-departure COVID-19 Polymerase Chain Reaction (PCR) test or Antigen Rapid Test within two days before departing for Singapore.
 Recently-recovered travellers who are not fully vaccinated may be exempted from pre-departure test if they produce a valid proof of recovery indicating a positive COVID-19 diagnosis that falls between 14 to 90 days before their date of departure for Singapore.

 #### 2. If I am entering a foreign country/region for a very short trip, can I use my negative pre-departure COVID-19 Polymerase Chain Reaction (PCR) test or Antigen Rapid Test (ART) results, taken in Singapore for departure, to fulfil the pre-departure test requirement for my return leg to Singapore?